 Once upon a time, this almost was a live-action Doctor Strange movie.
-Not the first, that distinction goes to the made-for-TV 1978 version staring a Mr. Peter Hooten and his pornstache.
+Not the first Doctor Strange adaptation–that distinction goes to the made-for-TV 1978 version starring a Mr. Peter Hooten and his pornstache.
 But the licensing fell through and enough details were changed so that Charles Band could be credited as “based on an original idea by.”
 Sure, why not.

 Charles Band?
 Full Moon Features?
 Nothing?
 Okay, I’ll try to keep this short.

 Charles Band runs Full Moon Features, probably most known for the Puppet Master franchise (13 movies with a spin-off supposedly coming out this year, I’ll get to you all someday), although I would argue that they should probably be known for The Gingerdead Man (3 movies and a crossover) and/or Evil Bong (7 movies and that same crossover).
 It’s around the same level in quality as The Asylum, makers of “mockbusters” like Atlantic Rim, Pet Graveyard, and Operation Dunkirk, as well as all 6 Sharknado movies and most other SyFy Channel originals.